-Now, simply attach the bottom of the enclosure with the included screws, plug it in and rock your mids!
+Now, simply attach the bottom of the enclosure with the included screws, plug it in, and bend some tone!

-HERE'S HOW THE CONTROLS WORK
+HERE'S HOW THE PEDAL WORKS

-POWER: Use a standard 9 volt DC power supply with a 2.1mm negative-center barrel (not included).
-We always recommend pedal-specific, transformer-isolated, wall-wart power supplies or supplies with separate isolated outputs.
-Pedals will make extra noise if there is ripple or unclean power.
-Switching-type power supplies, daisy chains, and non-pedal specific power supplies do not filter dirty power as well and let through unwanted noise.
+POWER: Use a standard 9 volt DC power supply with a 2.1mm center-negative plug (not included).
 Do not run at higher voltages!
-Current draw is 25mA.
+We recommend using a separate dedicated power supply for each pedal.
+Switching-type power supplies, daisy chains, and power supplies not intended for pedals do not filter dirty power well, and can cause unwanted noise.